-- Securing a 0% AD rate for first-time participant and mandatory respondent Armstrong Wood Products Kunshan, Ltd., in the first DOC annual review of Multilayered Wood Flooring from China.
+- Securing a 0 percent AD rate for first-time participant and mandatory respondent in the first DOC annual review of Multilayered Wood Flooring from China.

-- Eliminating millions of dollars in potential AD/CVD duties for U.S. importer clients Crowley Maritime Corporation and Sea Star Line through termination of the AD/CVD investigation of 53-Foot Domestic Dry Containers from China at the ITC.
+- Eliminating millions of dollars in potential AD/CVD duties for U.S. shipping container importers through termination of the 2012 AD/CVD investigation of 53-Foot Domestic Dry Containers from China at the ITC.

-- Saved the client more than $1 million per month in AD duties and to help secure long-term contracts with major U.S. home improvement retail customers as a result of exclusion from the scope of the AD case on Hand Trucks from China of multi-use product imported by our client under the WORX brand.
+- Saved the client more than $1 million per month in AD duties and to help secure long-term contracts with major US home improvement retail customers as a result of exclusion from the scope of the AD case on Hand Trucks from China.

 - Securing in the 8th DOC annual review the lowest AD rate (4.54%) in the decade-long history of the Off-the-Road (“OTR”) Tires from China case for Chinese mandatory respondent, and first-time participant in the case, Weihai Zhongwei Rubber Co., Ltd.

-- In OTR Tires from Sri Lanka, the first CVD investigation against that country in more than 30 years, securing a nominal CVD margin of 2.18% (only .18% over de minimis) for the Government of Sri Lanka.
+- Represented Government of Sri-Lanka in, the first U.S. CVD investigation against that country in more than 30 years, securing a nominal CVD margin of 2.18% (only .18% over de minimis) in OTR Tires from Sri Lanka.

-- Securing a 0% AD rate for first-time participant and mandatory respondent, Seylinco, S.A., in the DOC annual review of Honey from Argentina.
+- Securing a 0 percent AD rate for Argentine honey producer in its first DOC annual review of Honey from Argentina.

-- Termination at the ITC preliminary phase of the AD investigations on Desktop Note Counters and Scanners from China, Korea and the UK on behalf of clients China Taly Aviation Technologies Corp. and Scan Coin Industries AB, Nanjing No. 5311 Factory.
+- Termination at the ITC preliminary phase of the AD investigations on Desktop Note Counters and Scanners from China, Korea and the UK on behalf of importers clients China.

-- Through litigation at the CIT and CAFC, securing a 0% AD rate and exclusion from the AD order on Polyester Staple Fiber from Korea for client Geum Poong Corporation.
+- Through litigation at the CIT and CAFC, securing a 0 percent AD rate and exclusion from the AD order on Polyester Staple Fiber from Korea for Korean exporters.

-- Termination at the ITC preliminary phase of the AD investigation on Anhydrous Sodium Sulfate from Canada for importer client Procter & Gamble.
+- Termination at the ITC preliminary phase of the AD investigation on Anhydrous Sodium Sulfate from Canada for U.S. Fortune 500 importer client.

-- Exclusion of the Latvian steel industry from the Section 201 Global Safeguards Investigation on Steel on behalf of the Government of Latvia.
+- Represented Government of Latvia in securing the exclusion for its steel industry from the Section 201 Global Safeguards Investigation on Steel..